Enter Trail #7, the Logan County Quilt Trail—sponsored by Paris Area Chamber of Commerce

 Paris, AR

-#7-02, is called the Carpenter’s Wheel and is found at 115 W. Short Mtn.
+#7-02, Carpenter’s Wheel, is found at 115 W. Short Mtn.
 Street in Paris.
 This block is mounted on the front gable of the 100 year old home of Dottie and Raymond Neumeier.
 This block was chosen to recognize Raymond who is a retired carpenter of fifty plus years.
 Raymond made, painted, and mounted the block with the help of their son.
 Raymond is the son of a lifetime carpenter and he retired from Rainwater Lumber Company after thirty years of building trusses and prefab door and window units.
 He loves and is a collector of antique wood working tools many of which were made in the late 1800’s.
 Raymond designed and painted several of the blocks on the Logan County Quilt Trail.
 He helps Dottie quilting quilts on their long arm quilting machine which they have had since 2004.

 #7-03 Holy Spirit (Dove)